Meet The Masters

 Master Percussionist

-Magatte Sow is a three-time GRAMMY Award-winning master percussionist and composer, featured on the iconic scores of Black Panther and Wakanda Forever.
-Hailing from Senegal, he has performed with legends like Stevie Wonder, Angelique Kidjo, Earth Wind & Fire, and Youssou N’Dour.
+Moha master percussionist and composer, hailing from Senegal, he has performed with legends like Stevie Wonder, Angelique Kidjo, Earth Wind & Fire, and Youssou N’Dour.
 Sponsored by Latin Percussion, Magatte has graced stages from Carnegie Hall to global festivals, inspiring audiences with powerful rhythms rooted in tradition and excellence.

 Master Percussionist